-A winter drill program was completed by Aurizon, the project Operator.
+A winter drill program was completed in 2013 by Aurizon.
 This initial drill program was designed to verify the historic database model prepared for Fontana and included a total of 5,721 metres of NQ diamond drilling to initially target large gold bearing halos not evident in the previous sampling around the historic gold occurrences and targeting favorable structures.
-Data compilation, verification of the historic database model and a review of the previous work is continuing.
+Data compilation, verification of the historic database model and a review of this previous work is ongoing.